-All requests for LOAs, whether didactic or clinical, must be submitted via the student iNet (inet.ruv.edu) portal > Student Forms > RVU PA Leave of Absence Request Form.
-The form will be auto-routed to the Student Assessment and Promotions Committee (SAPC) for review.
-As part of the form, the student acknowledges and accepts that they may have additional costs associated with the LOA if it takes place after the designated drop/add period.
+Prior to submitting a LOA, the student must meet with his/her/their faculty advisor and either the Director of Curriculum or the Director of Clinical Education.
+All requests for LOAs, whether didactic or clinical, must be submitted via the student iNet (inet.ruv.edu) portal > Student Forms > Change of Status Form.
+The form will be auto routed to the appropriate Program and university team members to notify them of the change of status.
+As part of the form, the student acknowledges and accepts that they may have additional costs associated with the LOA if it takes place after the designated drop/ add period.
 Additionally, the student may be placed on extended program, resulting in delayed graduation.
 This is due to factors including, but not limited to clinical site availability and summative examination scheduling.